MDY429/UOB_Dissertation/WeeklyLog.md

 # Weekly Log

+### week9 (2020/08/01 - 2020/08/07)
+* **What were your objectives for this week, and which did you achieve?**
+    1. Debug for the process
+    2. Implement/ debug/ connect the application to Telegram app

+* **What are your objectives for next week?**
+    Let the application be better and finish a chapter list, introduction.

 ### week8 (2020/07/25 - 2020/07/31)
 * **What were your objectives for this week, and which did you achieve?**
     1. Extend query for body parts